olivr70/predicate-from/README.md

 but may not be very redable for complex conditions.

-As it is very common to filter collections of objects, predicateFrom provides a very easy and expression way to express conditions for objects
+As it is very common to filter collections of objects, predicateFrom provides a very easy and expressive way to express conditions for objects

 ## Getting started